Oskar Vogt: Personal life

 As a clinician, Vogt used hypnotism (Stuckrade-Barre and Danek 2004) until 1903 and wrote papers on the topic.
 In particular, Vogt had an intense interest for localizing the origins of "genius" or traits in the brain.

 Family

-Vogt married the French neurologist Cécile Vogt-Mugnier.
+Vogt married the French neurologist Cécile Mugnier.
 They met in Paris in 1897 while he was there working with Joseph Jules Dejerine and his wife, Augusta Marie Dejerine-Klumke, who collaborated with him.
 Because of their similar scholarly interests, the Vogts collaborated for a long period, usually with Cécile as the primary author.

 The Vogts had two daughters, both accomplished scientists in their own right: